How does FairPay work?

 FairPay works through a very simple

--- after the sale, when the real value becomes known (= Fair Pay What
+-- after the sale, when the real value is experienced and known (= Fair Pay What

 the seller agrees that is fair, and use that information

-to let the seller decide whether to make further offers of that kind to that buyer in the
+to empower the seller to decide whether to make further offers of that kind to that buyer in the

 future.
 (Unfair buyers are downgraded to lesser offers or